UniverseDevel/Netflex/DESCRIPTION.md

 Video player features:

-- When current episode ends, next episode will start as soon as possible (can be changed in the configuration)
+- When current episode ends, either next episode will start as soon as possible or credits will be rolled (can be changed in the configuration)
 - Extension will delay 10 seconds before starting next episode if previous title and next title are different titles (can be changed in the configuration)
 - Mouse wheel scroll up/down can adjust player volume (can be changed in the configuration)
 - If configured, extension will stop playing if previous title of a series and next title are different titles